 I asked our hotel staff why that was and they said Phuket is marketed heavily in Russia, so a good chunk of the island’s tourists during that time of year are Russian.
 I expected China or countries within Southeast Asia, but never Russia!
 It just goes to show what an international tourist destination Phuket has become.

-No matter what country you’re from or which language you speak, with the help of Google Translate, I hope this travel guide can help you plan that first trip to this dream island destination known as Phuket.
+No matter what country you’re from or which language you speak, I hope this Phuket travel guide can help you plan that first trip to this dream island destination in Thailand.

 GUIDE TABLE OF CONTENTS